 The Colorado Peace Officers Standards and Training (POST) Board manages the training and certification of approximately 15,000 active and reserve peace officers appointed to Colorado Law Enforcement Agencies.
 In addition, POST oversees 26 Basic and Reserve peace officer training academies in Colorado and approximately 2 million dollars in training grants.

-The Criminal Justice Section is made up of one division and 13 units:
+The Criminal Justice Section is made up of 13 units: